This NY Times study “The Psychology of Sharing, Why do People Share Online,” was published in 2011. It was online through 2016.

 You can also link to the original PDF below.

-This study was used as a reference for the Boston Web Designers article: Learn how to go viral on Facebook by posting shareable content.
+This study was used as a reference in our article: Learn how to go viral on Facebook by posting shareable content.
 We hope it helps you with your social media marketing.

 Published on PBS science